Max Planck Institute for Innovation and Competition

 The Max Planck Institute for Innovation and Competition (Max-Planck-Institut für Innovation und Wettbewerb) is a Munich, Germany, based research institute, which is part of the Max Planck Society for the Advancement of Science, which manages 84 institutes and research institutions.
 The institute was formerly known as the Max Planck Institute for Intellectual Property and Competition Law and the name was changed to Max Planck Institute for Innovation and Competition in view of the broader focus of the institute and its interdisciplinary character.
 The major research areas of the institute are intellectual property, innovation and competition.
 Apart from providing research support for scholars from across the world, the institute also publishes the International Review of Intellectual Property and Competition Law (IIC).

-As of 2017, Prof. Reto M. Hilty is the managing director of the institute.
-Prof. Dietmar Harhoff and Prof. Josef Drexl are directors of the institute.
+As of 2024, Prof. Josef Drexl is the managing director of the institute.
+Prof. Dietmar Harhoff is director of the institute.

 History

 In 1952, a new school of law, the Institute for Foreign and International Patent, Trademark, and Copyright Law, was founded at the Ludwig Maximilian University of Munich.
 Under the leadership of its first director, Eduard Reimer (1896–1957), president of the German Patent Office, the institute quickly gained international importance and recognition.
 His successor, Eugen Ulmer (1903–1988), put a stamp on the research work for decades; he notably promoted the expansion of the national and international copyright and competition law.
 In 1966, as its founding director, he established the “Max-Planck Institute for Foreign and International Patent, Copyright and Competition Law”.

 Alongside Eugen Ulmer, Friedrich-Karl Beier (1926–1997) and Gerhard Schricker (until 2003) were admitted to the directorate of the Max Planck Institute.
 In the following decades, the Max Planck Institute would exert a wide-ranging influence on the national and international development of the relevant fields of law.
 An outstanding example of this influence was research based on comparative law analyses regarding European harmonisation of the law against unfair competition of trademark law, of design law as well as copyright law.
 Also essential were comparative law studies on the patentability of biotechnological inventions or the exploration of limits between the trademark rights.

 In 2002, the institute was modernised significantly, in particular with respect to personnel, areas of expertise, and its facilities.
 On 1 January 2002, Josef Drexl, Reto M. Hilty and Wolfgang Schön were appointed to the directorate of the Max Planck Institute, serving alongside Joseph Straus, who was appointed director in 2001, taking over the directorship from Gerhard Schricker.
 On 1 July 2002, a new department, “Accounting and Taxes”, was added to the newly formed unit “Intellectual Property Law and Competition Law”.
 This department was conceived to cover law regarding capital market information and the taxation of companies as constituents of the international economic and competition regime.